Search This Blog

 492. Geno by Dex'ys Midnight Runners 1980

-Dexy's fit right into the scene we were creating which included soul, ska and bands like the Jam and the Who.
-So we couldn't wait til they brought out a follow up.
-Which came in the form of "Searching For The Young Soul Rebels" I guess what we didn't expect was Geno which was released a single off the album becoming a lot bigger than we thought it would.
+Dexy's fit right into the scene we were creating, including soul, ska and bands like the Jam and the Who.
+So we couldn't wait til they brought out a follow-up.
+Which came in the form of the album "Searching For The Young Soul Rebels" I guess what we didn't expect was Geno which was released as a single off the album becoming a lot bigger than we thought it would.
 The radio stations picked it up.
 As did Countdown.
 And so every party we went to Geno was playing.
 And everyone was singing along.
 Maybe this Mod thing was going to take off.
-As long as they didn't hear the Merton Parkas.
-A hit single by what we thought was a cult band.
+As long as they didn't hear the Merton Parkas "You Need Wheels" Geno was a hit single by what we thought was a cult band.
 Brilliant.
-Even the Jam were played on Countdown.
+Even the Jam was being played on Countdown.
 Good times indeed.

-Dexy's next big hit in Australia was "Come On Eileen" And that's what they're known for.
-Too Tye Ay fiddles and banjos.
+Dexy's next big hit in Australia was "Come On Eileen" And that's what a lot of people know them for.
+Too-Rye-Ay fiddles and banjos.
 Which is another song I could write about.
-But I would be just reflecting on how I played it so many times ..so many times.
+But I would be just reflecting on how I played it so many times at the Lizard Lounge ..so many times.

 491. Slave Girl by the Lime Spiders 1984